groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-docs/content/rewriter/product-overview/translation-languages/_index.md

 - source
 ---

-GroupDocs.Rewriter Cloud can process content for paraphrasing, summarization and synonymization in **11** languages:
+GroupDocs.Rewriter Cloud can process content for paraphrasing, summarization and synonymization in **13** languages:

 - Arabic
 - English
 - French
 - German
+- Hindi
 - Indonesian
 - Italian
 - Portuguese
 - Russian
 - Slovak
 - Spanish
+- Thai
 - Ukrainian

 Paraphrasing detection and text simplification work only with textual content in English.